 A heart attack can occur if blood flow to the heart is suddenly blocked.
 Some common signs of a heart attack include:

 A heart attack can happen quickly with signs occurring right before, but sometimes they manifest slowly.
 Contact your doctor if you develop any of the symptoms above.

-4 Source: “Coping With Stress” National Center for Chronic Disease Prevention and Health Promotion, Division of Population Health, July 22, 2021
+4 Source: “Reducing Stress in 10 Minutes and Improve Your Well-Being” National Center for Chronic Disease Prevention and Health Promotion, Division of Population Health, October 6, 2022

 CDC.gov (www.cdc.gov) is your online source for credible health information and is the official website of the Centers for Disease Control and Prevention (CDC).
 Placement of a CDC.gov linking graphic or text link is to be used only as a marker to the CDC.gov home page.
 A link does not indicate any form of endorsement or approval from CDC, or the U.S. Department of Health and Human Services.